+In one of our previous post, we discussed ten Machine Learning algorithms that every data scientist must know to succeed.
+Sentiment analysis comes under the umbrella of Natural Language Processing, click here to read about the best and free resources to get started with NLP.
 Sentiment analysis is like a gateway to AI based text analysis.
-For any company or data scientist looking to extract meaning out of an unstructured text corpus, sentiment analysis is one of the first steps which gives a high RoI of additional insights with relatively low investment of time and efforts.
-With an explosion of text data available in digital formats, the need for sentiment analysis and other NLU techniques for analysing this data is growing rapidly.
+For any company or data scientist looking to extract meaning out of an unstructured text corpus, sentiment analysis is one of the first steps which gives a high RoI of additional insights with a relatively low investment of time and efforts.
+With an explosion of text data available in digital formats, the need for sentiment analysis and other NLU techniques for analyzing this data is growing rapidly.
 Sentiment Analysis looks relatively simple and works very well today, but we have reached here after significant efforts by researchers who have invented different approaches and tried numerous models.

 In the chart above, we give a snapshot to the reader about the different approaches tried and their corresponding accuracy on the IMDB dataset.
 However, we highlight that the IMDB dataset is relatively small and this makes other methods seem competitive compared to Neural Networks.
 When doing this analysis on a larger dataset (like the Yelp Dataset with 5 output classes and 4 million+ reviews), the rankings change.
 For example, Very Deep CNNs deliver up-to 64.1% accuracy on the Yelp Dataset compared to 63% for FastText.

 When we study sentiment analysis today, we have the advantage of standing on the shoulders of giants.
 With this blog post, we are adding our two cents by giving the readers an overview of how this text classification technique works under the hood.
 If you feel we have missed anything, we will eat our humble pie and edit the list to make it more complete.
 Read on and do let us know your thoughts in the comments.